PaulKinlan/paul.kinlan.me/content/en/2019-10-06-creating-a-popout-iframe-with-adoptnode-and-magic-iframes.markdown

     const height = airhornerIframe.clientHeight;
     const w = window.open("/blank.html", "", `top=100,width=${width},height=${height}`);
     w.addEventListener("load", () => {
-      w.document.body.appendChild(document.adoptNode(airhornerIframe, true));
+      w.document.body.appendChild(airhornerIframe);
     });
  });
 </script>

 `adoptNode` allows you to move DOM elements with their current state while maintaining their existing bound event handlers, between documents in the browser - that could be a new DOM inside the current window, or as in the case of this demo it could be moving an already loaded `iframe` into another window that is on the same origin.
+(See update above).

 Moving an iframe is interesting because it means that you don't have to reboot the contents of the iframe, the instance is just moved.
 There are a couple of downsides: